How to Use All Aboard Deals Pro: Complete Feature Guide

 Adjusting Your Filters Later

 Changed your mind about which lines you care about?
-The Edit Filters button in the Deal Alert Preferences section lets you update anytime.
+The Filter Alerts By section on the Account tab shows your current filters as tags, with a Set Filters / Edit Filters button to update anytime.
 Filters apply to both real-time alerts and the daily digest.

 Already booked a cruise?
 Prices don't stop moving after you book.
 If the fare drops, most cruise lines will give you a price adjustment or onboard credit — but only if you notice the drop and call them.

-- We'll email you when the current price drops below your target
+We'll email you the moment the current price falls below your target.

 What happens when the price drops